-Penn Spinfisher VI is one of the best spinning reels for steelhead as per our reviews.
+Penn Spinfisher VI is the best spinning reel for steelhead as per our reviews.
 The 3500 series is the perfect reel for catching steelheads.
 It comes with the HT-100 drag system that offers 15 lbs max drag.
 So this reel’s power…is its strength.
 You can catch a big steelhead off a kayak if you want.

 Even adjusting the drag is much easier than most other reels.
 You can adjust the rear drag using the simple 4-click system.
 No more having to reset and adjust.